California agency opens third probe into Tesla's Fremont factory

 The state’s Occupational Safety and Health Administration (Cal-OSHA) said it opened the latest case on June 21, but did not give details on the investigations beyond confirming that they are active and ongoing.

-Online auto news website Jalopnic reported on Thursday that the latest investigation follows a complaint from one of the automaker’s employees at the plant.
+Online auto news website Jalopnik reported on Thursday that the latest investigation follows a complaint from one of the automaker’s employees at the plant.

 Cal-OSHA spokeswoman Erika Monterroza the first investigation opened on April 12 following a serious injury to a millwright employed by Automatic Systems Inc.